melismac/MNR-AIpoweredMuseumLabels/README.md

 The design system also proposes an **optional serif companion** (`--emu-font-serif`: Cormorant Garamond / EB Garamond / Georgia) for off-site materials such as decks or editorial layouts.
 Cormorant Garamond and EB Garamond are available on Google Fonts; Georgia is a system fallback. **This serif is not loaded by default** and is not used by `ui_kits/web/`.
 Flag to the user if they want us to commit to a specific serif.

-## CAVEATS

-- **The translation API call** in `server.js` is a minimal OpenAI proxy; it is not part of the visual system and is documented only as context.